spacetelescope/drizzlepac/doc/source/mast_data_products/svm_processing.rst

 Dilation and Erosion
 ********************
 We use the mathematical morphology operations of binary erosion and binary dilation in different orders for two purposes.
-Using erosion and then dilation removes pixels and then inflates the outer region.
-This has the effect of isolating island pixels and removing noise.
-Doing the opposite, erosion and then dilation, will result in more-unique peninsulas and edge features being saved but smoothed to some degree.
+Using erosion and then dilation (the morphological "opening" operation) removes isolated pixels and narrow tendrils.
+This has the effect of isolating islands of pixels that are thinly connected to one another and removing noise.
+Doing the opposite, dilation and then erosion (the morphological "closing" operation), fills in small holes and gaps to join islands and smooth the outer edge to some degree.

 Extracting a Mask
 *****************